- Smooth movements are essential for producing high-quality footage.

 Understanding your drone’s flight modes can significantly impact your filming:

-• Sensitivity Settings: Adjusting the exponential curves can help you control your inputs’ sensitivity inputs for more precise movements.
+- Sensitivity Settings: Adjusting the exponential curves allows you to control the sensitivity of your inputs for more precise movements.

 Creating Depth with Foreground and Background